orsenthil/senthil.learntosolveit.com-deploy/posts/2006/12/03/annoucement-pyljvim-0-0-3-released.md

-.. title: Annoucement- pyljvim-0.0.3 Released.
+.. title: Announcement - pyljvim 0.0.3 Released
 .. slug: annoucement-pyljvim-0-0-3-released
 .. date: 2006-12-03 05:18:00
-.. tags:
+.. tags: vim, livejournal, plugin, python, tools
 .. category: General
-.. description:
-.. categories: General
-.. wp-status: publish
+.. description: pyljvim is a Vim plugin that allows users to post directly to LiveJournal, simplifying the blogging process.

 pyljvim is a LiveJournal plugin for Vim.
 With this plugin, you can post to LiveJournal directly from Vim! :)

 In fact, I am posting this entry from Vim.